csurgay/ansible-training/exercises/03_AdHocCommands/README.md

 * Use `command` to display the system’s uptime.
 * Use `shell` to check the current user’s home directory.

+> [!WARNING]
+> Although Ansible is idempotent and reports changes through colored output, `shell` and `command` modules always report “changed”, because Ansible cannot determine actual effect of arbitrary operations on the system.

 ---

 ### Elevate privileges (`--become` and `--ask-become-pass`)